npm install npm@latest -g

-When you sign up for an npm user account or create an Org, you are granted a scope that matches your user or Org name.
+When you sign up for an npm user account or create an organization, you are granted a scope that matches your user or organization name.
 You can use this scope as a namespace for related packages.

-A scope allows you to create a package with the same name as a package created by another user or Org without conflict.
+A scope allows you to create a package with the same name as a package created by another user or organization without conflict.